ShahzainAhmed/n-nn-nnn/README.md

-# n-nn-nnn
-program takes a number n and computes n+nn+nnn.
+# The program takes a number n and computes n+nn+nnn: